Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Path Down the Hill from AlvorgePath Down the Hill from Alvorge

-The path down the hill is short and sweet and joins the road at the picnic grove, below.
+The path down the hill is short and sweet and joins the cobblestone road, just before the picnic grove, below.
 If you are passing through Alvorge and need a place to stop, this would be nice.

-Path Joins the Road at Bottom of the Hill at Picnic AreaPath Joins the Road at Bottom of the Hill at Picnic Area
+Path Joins the Cobblestone Road Just Before Picnic AreaPath Joins the Cobblestone Road Just Before Picnic Area

 Nearing Top of First Incline to the Caminho de Portela a Casas NovasNearing Top of First Incline to the Caminho de Portela a Casas Novas

-After about 2.5 kilometers on this country lane, when you reach the top of the first incline of the day, shown above, the Way turns left onto a road called the Caminho de Portela a Casas Novas for a few hundred meters, then right again here...
+Less than 100 meters later, after descending from the top, the Way turns left onto a road called the Caminho de Portela a Casas Novas, for a few hundred meters, then right again here, below, and onto yet another quiet tractor lane.

 Turn Right Here off the Caminho de Portela a Casas NovasTurn Right Here off the Caminho de Portela a Casas Novas

 In the middle of this lonely countryside, a beautiful, azulejo tiled shrine appears.
 It felt quite appropriate on this Easter Sunday morning.
-We stopped briefly and paid homage to the One who sacrificed all for us.
+We stopped briefly and paid homage.

 Left Turn Here at ShrineLeft Turn Here at Shrine

-We turned left at the shrine, at about 3.75 kilometers, onto yet another country lane as we walked down the hill toward Ribera de Alcalamouque on day eight of our Camino Portugués.
+We turned left at the shrine, after about 3.9 kilometers, onto yet another country lane as we walked down the hill toward Ribera de Alcalamouque on day eight of our Camino Portugués.
+From here at the top, it is a nice, long downhill into town.

 Entering Ribera de AlcalamouqueEntering Ribera de Alcalamouque

-Turn Right on N347-1 into Ribera de AlcalamouqueTurn Right on N347-1 into Ribera de Alcalamouque
+Turn Right onto the N347-1 into Ribera de AlcalamouqueTurn Right on N347-1 into Ribera de Alcalamouque

 Left Turn at WindmillLeft Turn at Windmill